GemHunt/movidius-on-rpi/build.md

 **I documented this install afterwards, it’s not great, but a starting place:**
 * The best source of information is the forum: https://ncsforum.movidius.com/
+* This is an excellent forum comment: https://ncsforum.movidius.com/discussion/comment/1393#Comment_1393
 * I downloaded 2017-09-07 Raspbian Stretch and wrote a 32GB card with Win32DiskImager
 * Turned on the RPi camera and SSH
 * Change the local to “Chicago”